AdHoc-Protocol/AdHoc-protocol/README.md

 Both `enums` and `packs` can serve as data types for a field.

-- `Enums` are utilized to represent a set of named constant values of the same type.
+- `Enums` are used to represent a set of named constant values of the same type.
 - `Packs` are data structures designed to contain multiple fields with diverse data types.

 By utilizing `enums` and `packs` as field data types, you can effectively organize and manage diverse data types in your code.